aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 7. I have objects in my bucket with `null` version IDs from when S3 Versioning was disabled or suspended.
 Will this tool still work?
     - Yes, the tool will correctly copy objects and delete delete markers that have a `null` version ID.
 Versioning must be enabled when this tool is deployed.
 When versioning is suspended, objects and delete markers are written with `null` version IDs, and will permanently and immediately overwrite any existing object with the same version ID.
 8. I only want to remove delete markers, not any PUT operations.
 Is this tool still useful?
+    - Yes:
+        - To simply delete all delete markers placed after tD, select the dedicated **Remove Delete Markers** mode during deployment.
-    - In some circumstances, yes.
-If there is a point in time after all relevent objects were PUT, but before delete markers were placed on top, you can use that timestamp.
-Do not automatically start the S3 Batch Operations jobs, and then only run the scenario 2 job.
+        - Or, if you only want to remove delete markers from objects that were present (with a current version that was not a delete marker) at tD, select the default **Bucket Rollback** mode, leave **Start S3 Batch Operations Jobs** as `FALSE`, and then only run the scenario 2 job.
+Note this will not act on keys where an object has been PUT after tD, as this falls under scenario 3.
-        - For example, if a [lifecycle rule](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-expire-general-considerations.html) was created on day 0 to expire current versions 30 days after they were created:
-            - On day 1, delete markers will start to be placed on objects with a `last_modified` of day -30 and earlier.
-            - By day 21, delete markers will be placed on objects with a `last_modified` of day -10 and earlier.
-            - On day 29, the situation can still be recovered: Disable the lifecycle rule, collect an updated inventory, use it to roll back to day 0, and only run the scenario 2 job.
-This will delete all delete markers created by the lifecycle rule.
-It will also delete any delete markers placed for any other reason between day 0 and day 29, so you may wish to edit the scenario 2 manifest prior to running the job.
-        - If you would like this tool to create an additional manifest of all current-version delete markers, please upvote the relevent issue.
 9. Does this work with S3 Replication?
     - Yes.
 If you have used S3 Replication to make a copy of your data in another bucket, you could use this tool to revert either the source or destination bucket.
 Note that permanent delete operations (including of delete markers) are not replicated, and replication of new delete markers is [optional](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html).
     1. If you want to roll back both source and destination buckets:
         1. Ensure replication of delete markers is enabled in your replication rule.
         2. Roll back the source bucket to tD, running all Batch Operations jobs.
 The operations carried out by the Scenario 1 and 3 jobs will be replicated.
         3. Roll back the destination bucket to tD, running only the Scenario 2 job, as these operations will *not* have been replicated.
-    2. If you only want to roll back the destination (if, for example, you are failing over to using the destination bucket):
+    2. If you only want to roll back the destination (for example, you are failing over to using the destination bucket):
         1. [Disable the replication rule](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-add-config.html#replication-config-min-rule-config) to prevent further replication from source to destination.
-        2. Using an inventory from after this, roll back the destination bucket to tD.
+        2. Using an inventory that includes all replicated changes, roll back the destination bucket to tD.

-## Charges

-S3 Batch Operations charges per object as well as per job.
-Rollback COPY requests incur the usual S3 charges, while DELETE requests have no cost other than for the Lambda compute to initiate them.
-Amazon Athena charges scale with the number of objects in scope (and therefore bytes scanned).

-For example, if you use this tool against an entire bucket in us-east-1 containing 1 billion objects, and with an existing Amazon S3 Inventory, to roll back 1 million non-overwrite PUTs, 1 million overwrite PUTs (of objects in Standard or Intelligent-Tiering classes`*`) and 1 million DELETEs since the desired point-in-time, **the total cost would be approximately $12** ($1 Athena, $5 S3 PUTs, $4 S3 Batch Operations, $2 Lambda).
-Following the [simple demo](#simple-demo) above costs $1.

-`*` These S3 storage classes do not incur a per-GB retrieval charge when copied.
-Additional storage charges for copies are not included in the above estimates.

-Amazon S3 pricing is available at [https://aws.amazon.com/s3/pricing](https://aws.amazon.com/s3/pricing/).

-## Cleaning up
+## Cleanup

 As the tool is deployed once per use, it should be removed once the jobs are complete and the reports are no longer required.